Menu

 What’s the best piece of advice anyone has ever given you?

-This isn't really advice, but a well-known comic book writer once said to me and my scriptwriter: "don't be discouraged, it took me about 8 years to make a living from my work".
+This isn't really advice, but a well-known comic book writer once said to me and my scriptwriter: "don't be discouraged, it took me several years to make a living from my work".

 What makes a good children’s book?

 There's no special secret: you absolutely must have a good story, and if possible one that's very well written.
-With that in mind, among traditional fairy tales, I prefer Andersen's tales.
+The book should be thought-provoking, yet accessible to children.
+The best part is when the story still seems just as good, once you're an adult.

 What are some of your favourite subjects to draw?